 Element A.1 Certificates should be documents incorporal Prospectus is brought of the European Econ the Base Prospectus persons who have ta misleading, inaccurat be read as an introduction to the Base Prospectus.
-Any decision to invest in the be based on a consideration of the Base Prospectus as a whole, including any sted by reference.
-Where a claim relating to the information contained in this Base at before a court, the plaintiff may, under the national legislation of Member States momic Area where the claim is brought, be required to bear the costs of translating before the legal proceedings are initiated.
-Civil liability attaches only to those abled the summary, including any translation thereof, but only if the summary is the or inconsistent when read together with the other parts of this Base Prospectus or when read together with the other parts of this Base Prospectus, key information in A.2 order to aid investors Consent by the Issuer to the use of the Base Prospectus for subsequent resale or final placement by financial intermediaries during the offer period indicated and the conditions attached to such consent. •
+Any decision to invest in the be based on a consideration of the Base Prospectus as a whole, including any ted by reference.
+Where a claim relating to the information contained in this Base to before a court, the plaintiff may, under the national legislation of Member States momic Area where the claim is brought, be required to bear the costs of translating before the legal proceedings are initiated.
+Civil liability attaches only to those abled the summary, including any translation thereof, but only if the summary is the or inconsistent when read together with the other parts of this Base Prospectus or when read together with the other parts of this Base Prospectus, key information in A.2 order to aid investors Consent by the Issuer to the use of the Base Prospectus for subsequent resale or final placement by financial intermediaries during the offer period indicated and the conditions attached to such consent. when read together with the other parts of this Base Prospectus, key information is when considering whether to invest in the Certificates.
+Any financial intermediary is entitled, within the limitations of the selling restrictions applicable pursuant to this Base Prospectus, to use this Base